Summary sheets - new generation (beta 7.6)

 Here is an example of a configuration listing information on roles and users:

-$ROLE{LABEL} | $ROLE.USER{FULLNAME} |
+role $ROLE{LABEL} | User: $ROLE.USER{FULLNAME} |

-($ROLE{ID}, $ROLE{CODE}) | ($ROLE.USER{ID}, $ROLE.USER{LOGIN}) |
+( $ROLE{ID}, $ROLE{CODE}) | ( $ROLE.USER{ID}, $ROLE.USER{LOGIN}) |

 $ROLE{DESCRIPTION} | $ROLE.USER{FUNCTION}

-$ROLE.USER{MAIL} |
+$ROLE.USER{EMAIL} |

 Project reporting lines